-Qualifications that are not aligned to the HEQSF will be phuad out.
-New qualifications will replac, the BTech and National Diploma.
-Soma dapartmants have opted to offw HEQSF-aligned Diploma qualifications, whilst others will of let Decrees.
+Qualifications that are not aligned to the HEQSF will be phased out.
+New qualifications will replace the BTech and National Diploma.
+Some departments have opted to offer HEQSF-aligned Diploma qualifications, whilst others will offer Degrees.

-Tha BTach, NDip. and other qualifications that are not HEQSF-alipad will not be offered to first-time "il!istaring students from January 2020.
-Students who have repJsterect for non.
-Liped qualifications before 3I December 2019 will need to a mplere that quallfication before die final phase Out date of mac pardcular programme.
-Students who have already completed their Nadonll Diploma (NDip) and wish to register for the BTech - until 2019 to do so.
+The BTech, N Dip. and other qualifications that are not HEQSF-aligned will not be offered to first-time registering students from January 2020.
+Students who have registered for non-aligned qualifications before 31 December 2019 will need to complete that qualification before the final phase out date of that particular programme.
+Students who have already completed their National Diploma (NDip) and wish to register for the BTech have until 2019 to do so.

-HOW DOESTHIS AFFECT ME?
+HOW DOES THIS AFFECT ME?

-You naad to ansura You complata your course bafol'lll tha final phasa out data for the qualification you have re&fstered for. & Intelligent for the Body and the Body as me firal dllte for first when entering students enrollln Jin academic programmes that are not aligned with the HEQSF.
-You will need co check the entry requirements and an lculation paChWII)'I of ...,ur chosen course before applying.
+You need to ensure you complete your course before the final phase out date for the qualification you have registered for.
+As the BTech does not exist on the HEQSF, the Minister of Higher Education has gazetted 31 December 2019 as the final date for first-time entering students enrolling in academic programmes that are not aligned with the HEQSF.
+You will need to check the entry requirements and articulation pathways of your chosen course before applying.